MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - [Authentication](../how-does-it-work.md#walkthrough-of-how-azure-rms-works-first-use-content-protection-content-consumption) errors fixed, including errors for dynamic content marking when the AIP service starts after the user authenticates.

+- [New advanced client setting](clientv2-admin-guide-customizations.md#powerpointremoveallshapesbyshapename) to remove shapes from PowerPoint headers or footers, by using the shape name instead of the text inside a shape.

 - Issues fixed for sending [emails with labels but no protection](clientv2-classify.md).

 - Outlook Preview mode now generates [audit logs for discovery events](../audit-logs.md#discover-audit-logs)